BBlue530/PatchHound/README.md

-Base where all versions will branch out to
 # SBOM Vulnerability Report Generator

 An open-source, plug-and-play **SBOM (Software Bill of Materials) vulnerability scanner** that generates comprehensive vulnerability reports for container images or source code repositories.